Ten years on, murdered reformer's legacy seen in pro-EU Serbia

 | BELGRADE

-BELGRADE Heads bowed where a sniper struck, the political heirs of Serb strongman Slobodan Milosevic paid tribute on Tuesday to the murdered reformer who led his overthrow and plotted the pro-Western path that they now follow.
+BELGRADE Laying flowers where a sniper struck, the political heirs of Serb strongman Slobodan Milosevic paid tribute on Tuesday to the murdered reformer who led his overthrow and plotted the pro-Western path that they now follow.

-It was a gesture loaded with symbolism for Serbia 10 years to the day since the murder of Prime Minister Zoran Djindjic, marked by some 20,000 supporters in a slow march through the capital, Belgrade.
+It was a gesture loaded with symbolism for Serbia 10 years to the day since the murder of Prime Minister Zoran Djindjic, with thousands of supporters expected to march through the capital, Belgrade, in his honour.

 Djindjic was instrumental in the overthrow of Milosevic in 2000 after four lost wars and a decade of isolation during the bloody collapse of Yugoslavia, extraditing him to The Hague where he died in a cell in 2006 on trial for war crimes.